Is Being a Dentist Worth It?

 I will put it simply.
-The cost to become a dentist is extraordinarily high.
+The cost of becoming a dentist is extraordinarily high.
 It was expensive in 2010, but the increases in the cost to become a dentist have been so steep over the last decade that it is difficult to recommend the profession to anyone in their twenties without financial support from their family.
 It is difficult to repay student debt that exceeds 1.5x your annual compensation, and it becomes very difficult to pay off student debt that exceeds 2x your annual compensation.
 Unfortunately, many dental schools costs more than 3 times a young dentist’s compensation.
 At 3+ times your annual compensation, it becomes almost impossible to repay your student loans and pursue other goals such as starting a family, buying a home, and saving for retirement.

 Many dentists are unable to retire in their sixties.
 Dentistry used to be a profession that supported a certain lifestyle commonly associated with early retirement.
-Early retirement from clinical dentistry is actually reasonable because dentistry is physically demanding.
-Many of us suffer from neck and back pain due contorting ourselves into odd positions that we hold for long periods of time as we try to accommodate our patients.
+Early retirement from clinical dentistry is reasonable because dentistry is physically demanding.
+Many of us suffer from neck and back pain due to contorting ourselves into odd positions that we hold for long periods as we try to accommodate our patients.

 While many people delay retirement due to a variety of factors, I have noticed many dentists working into their early seventies because they’re unable to retire.
-Of course I am not aware of everyone’s financial situation, but from what I can gather the most common reasons for delayed retirement from dentists are:
+Of course, I am not aware of everyone’s financial situation, but from what I can gather the most common reasons for delayed retirement from dentists are: